awslabs/sagemaker-debugger/README.md

 Example notebooks demonstrating different functionalities of SageMaker Debugger are provided [here](https://github.com/awslabs/amazon-sagemaker-examples/tree/master/sagemaker-debugger).

 ### Running a Rule with Zero Script Change on SageMaker
-This example uses a zero-script-change experience, where you can use your training script as-is.
-Refer to [Running SageMaker jobs with Amazon SageMaker Debugger](docs/sagemaker.md) for more details on this.
+This example shows a how to use SageMaker Debugger with Zero Script Change.

 ```python
 import sagemaker as sm
 from sagemaker.debugger import rule_configs, Rule, CollectionConfig